splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-polling.rst

 Before you start
 ============================================

-Before you proceed, check :ref:`aws-prereqs` and :ref:`aws-collection-interval`.
+Before you proceed, check :ref:`aws-prereqs` and :ref:`get-started-aws` for information on data collection intervals and costs.

 For alternative connection methods, see: